eyadsibai/RStudio_By_Vagrant/README.md

 1. Install Vagrant
 2. Download this project.
-3. Add the following to your /etc/host file.

-10.211.55.110	rstudio-server
+3. Run 'vagrant plugin install vagrant-hostmanager'

-4. Run 'Vagrant up'
+4. Run 'vagrant up'

 Now you can visit <a target="_blank" href="http://rstudio-server:8787/">http://rstudio-server:8787/</a> and login using: